 Professional Consultant to the Institute of Highway Engineers (IHE)

 Richard was formerly Chief Executive of the Institute of Highway Engineers (IHE), from 2016 to 2020, having previously served as President.
-He now represents the IHE on several external bodies and is lead trainer and assessor for its National Highway Engineering Academy.
+He is now lead trainer and assessor for its National Highway Engineering Academy.

 Richard is a chartered engineer and Fellow of the Institute of Highway Engineers.
 Prior to taking up his current role, he worked as a freelance engineering and training consultant and was the Western Area Manager for Northumberland County Council’s Local Service Department and Construction Division, leading on delivery of capital works on highways structure and street lighting.
 Richard’s move to Northumberland followed 25 years working in highways maintenance for Stockton on Tees Borough Council, where he progressed through various roles from Senior Technician to Highway Services Manager.